Your choice of online store name can have a big impact on your sales.

 1. Keep it short and simple

-Having a short, snappy name is great for several reasons: it’s memorable, it’s easy to pronounce, and it effortlessly fits in the header of your online store's homepage.
+Having a short, snappy online name is great for several reasons: it’s memorable, easy to pronounce, and will fit in the header of your store’s homepage.

-Here are a few strategies you can try to get your gears turning:
+Here are a few strategies you can try when searching for a short, simple name:

-- Make up a word or tweak an existing one.
-Tech brands like Google, eBay, and Skype have instantly recognizable names, even though they aren’t real words.
+- Invent a word or tweak an existing one.
+Tech brands like Google, Zoom, and Shopify have instantly recognizable names, even though they aren’t existing words.

 - Use a word with personal meaning.
-It might be a nickname you have for your significant other, your pet’s name (a smart idea if your shop relates to furry friends), or even your own name.
-Using a personal name makes your shop easier to identify with—though note that online stores built on personal brands can be more difficult to sell.
+Use a nickname, your pet’s name, or even your own name.
+Branding your store with a personal name makes your shop easier to identify with.

 2. Be different